conan-io/docs/reference/commands/creator/test.rst

                             binary is not built with the current recipe or when missing binary package. --build=[pattern] Build always
                             these packages from source, but never build the others.
-Allows multiple --build parameters. "pattern"
+Allows multiple --build parameters. 'pattern'
                             is a fnmatch file pattern of a package name.
 Default
-                            behavior: If you dont specify anything, it will be similar to --build=never, but package recipes can override it and decide to build with "build_policy"
+                            behavior: If you don't specify anything, it will be similar to '--build=never', but package recipes can override it with their 'build_policy' attribute in the conanfile.py.
+      -e ENV, --env ENV     Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++
+      -o OPTIONS, --options OPTIONS
+                            Define options values, e.g., -o Pkg:with_qt=true
+      -pr PROFILE, --profile PROFILE
+                            Apply the specified profile to the install command -r REMOTE, --remote REMOTE
+                            Look in the specified remote server
+      -s SETTINGS, --settings SETTINGS
+                            Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc
+      -u, --update          Check updates exist from upstream remotes

 This command is util for testing existing packages, that have been previously built (with :command:`conan create`, for example).
 :command:`conan create` will automatically run this test if a *test_package* folder is found besides the *conanfile.py*, or if the